Swadesh13/gestures-dataset-blog/index.md

 This blog is maintained by Swadesh Jana about the updates on the progress of GSoC 2021 project with Red Hen Lab.

+For the GitHub repo of the work on this project, check here: [https://github.com/Swadesh13/redhen-gesture](https://github.com/Swadesh13/redhen-gesture)

 ## Table of Contents:
 - [Gesture Dataset Analysis](#gesture-dataset-analysis)
   - [Table of Contents:](#table-of-contents)